rolandmueller/bigdata/docker.md

 * search for Ubuntu
 * What is the last version of Ubuntu?

-So let us pull it from Dock Hub to your computer.
+So let us pull it from Dock Hub and bring it to your computer.

-On you command line:
+On your command line in VS Code:
 ```bash
 docker pull ubuntu
 ```
+In VS Code go to the Docker tab and click on the Images tab.
+There you should see ubuntu.

+Also if you go to Docker Desktop, and click on the Images tab, you you should see ubuntu as well.

 ## List all Images